 The Whitworth is currently closed until further notice.

 Following the government announcement that England is entering a period of additional restrictions, the Whitworth is temporarily closed from Thursday 5 November 2020, until further notice.
-We hope to reopen in January 2021, as the situation allows.
+We hope to reopen in the spring of 2021, as the situation allows.

 During this temporary closure, the gallery and cafe will remain closed to visitors and all upcoming events are cancelled or postponed.

 As always the health and wellbeing of our staff, visitors, volunteers, and our community are our first priority.
-We look forward to welcoming you back to the gallery in early January 2021.
+We look forward to welcoming you back to the gallery in the spring.

 While the gallery is closed Whitworth Park and the Art Garden remains open to enjoy, and our FREE digital programme of activities for all ages The Whitworth at Home continues online.